 Brooks, Burge and Riddick chose to work on Martinez’s case because it was demonstrative of the indifference that is often commonplace in the criminal justice system, particularly towards people of color.

 “Edward’s is not the type of case that garners sympathy in everyone.
 In many ways, his case represents American apathy,” says Burge.
 “No one involved in his conviction actually believes that he is guilty, but he was imprisoned regardless.
 That should be concerning to everyone.”

-In 2006, Martinez was charged with first degree murder because he refused to identify the shooter of David Hicks, who threatened Martinez’s family if he gave up his idenity in court.
+In 2006, Martinez was charged with first-degree murder because he refused to identify the shooter of David Hicks, who threatened Martinez’s family if he gave up his identity in court.
 Martinez had no prior knowledge that the decedent would be shot, but he was charged with aiding and abetting for his role as the driver of the vehicle the shooter was in to and from the scene of the crime.

 The shooter fled to Atlanta, GA, and has never been tried or convicted.
 Martinez is currently incarcerated at the penitentiary nicknamed “Bloody Beaumont” in Texas, hundreds of miles away from his family in D.C.

 In an effort to prove Martinez’s innocence, the three Georgetown students reinvestigated the crime scene, interviewed individuals who have recanted their trial identifications, obtained proof of police misconduct and uncovered improper witness payments to build Martinez’s case.
 The team had scheduled a polygraph test for March of 2020, but the day that Burge flew to Beaumont to meet with Martinez, the penitentiary locked down due to COVID-19.